shailscript/patron-dapp/README.md

 **Miscellaneous:**
 - Use of TailwindCSS, a utility first CSS framework
 - Worked with git tags and releases
-- Brainstormed over directory structure and importance of separation of concerns and clean code.
+- Brainstormed over directory structure, separation of concerns and clean code.

 **A big thanks to the mentors of Blockchain Development program at George brown College!**
 <br><br>